dhiemaz/gopherlabs/Beginners/Goroutine.md

 ```
 [playground](https://play.golang.org/p/4nT_Q6CuGrp)

 ```
 Output
 Hello world goroutine
 main function
 ```

-we add `sleep` method of time package which sleeps the main goroutine for 1 second so the `go hello()` will have enough time to execute before the main goroutine terminates.
+We are adding `sleep` method of time package which sleeps the main goroutine for 1 second so the `go hello()` will have enough time to execute before the main goroutine terminates.

 _This way of using sleep in the main goroutine to wait for another goroutine to finish their execution is a hack, there are several ways to coordinate between goroutines that is :_